-POULTRY POWER LEVEL COOKING TIME DIRECTIONS Chicken pieces (21/2-3 lbs). н 41/2-51/2 minutes per pound Wash, shake the water off, and go on with cooking.
+POULTRY POWER LEVEL COOKING TIME DIRECTIONS Chicken pieces (21⁄2-3 lbs.)
+HI 41⁄2-51⁄2 minutes per pound Before cooking, wash pieces and shake the water off.
 Place pieces in a single layer in a microwavable baking dish with thicker pieces to the outside.
 Brush with butter or browning agent and seasonings if desired.
 Cover with waxed paper.
 Cook until no longer pink and juices run clear.
 Let stand covered 5 minutes.
-Chicken whole (3-31/2 lbs) HI 12-13 minutes per pound Wash, shake the water off, and go on with cooking.
-Place breast side down on a microwavable roast rack.
+Chicken whole (3-31⁄2 lbs.)
+HI 12-13 minutes per pound Before cooking, wash and shake off water.
+Place breast side down on a microwavable roasting rack.
 Brush with butter, or browning agent and seasoning if desired.
 Cover with waxed paper.
-Cook 1/3 of estimated time.
+Cook 1⁄2 of estimated time.
 Turn breast side up, brush with butter, or browning agent.
 Replace waxed paper.
-Cook 1/3 of estimated time again.
+Cook 1⁄2 of estimated time again.
 Shield if necessary.
-Cook remaining 1/3 of estimated time or until no longer pink and juices run clear.
+Cook remaining 1⁄2 of estimated time or until no longer pink and juices run clear.
 Let stand covered with foil 10 minutes.
-(The temperature may rise about 10°F.) The temperature in the high should be 180°F-185°F when the poultry is done.
-Cornish Hens Whole (1-11/2 lbs. each) н 6-7 minutes per pound Wash, shake the water off, and go on with cooking.
+(The temperature may rise about 10°F.) The temperature in the thigh should be 180°F-185°F when the poultry is done.
+Cornish Hens whole (1-11⁄2 lbs. each) HI 6-7 minutes per pound Before cooking, wash and shake the water off.
 Tie wings to body of hen and the legs to tail.
 Place hens breast side down on microwavable rack.
 Cover with waxed paper.
 Turn breast side up halfway through cooking.
 Shield bone ends of drumsticks with foil.
 Remove and discard drippings.
 Brush with butter or browning agent and seasonings if desired.
 Cook until no longer pink and juices run clear.
 Remove hens from microwave when they reach desired temperature.
 Let stand covered with foil 5 minutes.
 (Temperature may rise about 10°F).
 Temperature in breast should be 170°F before serving.